Mental health resources by location and specialty

 Ewelina Tur's list of workbooks and self-help books

-Talks, podcasts, and posts by EA community members on mental health
+Talks, podcasts, and posts by Effective Altruism community members on mental health

 Mental Health Resources tailored for EAs (WIP) by Miranda Zhang provides a personal account and description of resources such as: